evidentlyai/evidently/docs/book/tests-and-reports/test-metric-generator.md

 suite
 ```

-You can generate tests for different subsets of columns.
+You can generate Tests for different subsets of columns.
 Here is how you generate tests only for **numerical columns**:

 ```python
 suite = TestSuite(tests=[generate_column_tests(TestColumnValueMin, columns="num")])